HazyResearch/deepdive/doc/example-smoke.md

          4 |  3 |       |        1 |       0.563
          5 |  4 |       |        1 |       0.551
 (6 rows)

 ```

-The `id` column is for internal usage and can be ignored by the user and `person_id` is the user defined ID in the input data.
+The `id` column is for internal usage and can be ignored by the user and `person_id` is the user defined identifier in the input data.
 You can see that DeepDive uses the given data and inference rules to predict whether a person smokes and whether a person has cancer with some expectation.